-At Force of Nature, executive director Kat Hamilton is helping young people transform climate anxiety into collective agency.
+At Force of Nature, Chief Executive Officer Kat Hamilton is helping young people transform climate anxiety into collective agency.
 The youth-led organization, founded in 2019 by Clover Hogan, supports 16- to 35-year-olds who feel overwhelmed or powerless in the face of the climate crisis.
 Its workshops, research, and online community equip participants to understand eco anxiety, develop emotional resilience, and channel distress into meaningful local action.

 The organization’s strategy includes: